noeliavt/GreenStocks-Analysis-with-VBA/README.md

 ### Disadvantages:
   * Imprecise refactoring could introduce new bugs and errors into the code
   * Run out of time and money
+  * Need more testing

 ### 3.2.How do these pros and cons apply to refactoring the original VBA script?
+These pros are applied because it allows the script to work with a large amount of data , because it has reduced the complexity, making the code the code more easy to understand it.
+One of the cons could be since we are working with a large amount of data, we need to test more in order to get accurate results.